mproffitt/importmanager/README.md

     > installing packages without verification or validation.

 - `properties` Custom properties to control what happens to the file during handling.
-These are broadly split into 3 catagories, pre processing, post processing and execution.
+These are broadly split into 3 categories, pre processing, post processing and execution.

 ### Pre Processing properties